Trump delegates troop decisions, to praise and concern

 "Add to that the fact that the President may be distracted by his domestic problems -- you may possibly have a formula for a foreign policy mess," Eisenstadt said.

-Others flag that no matter how capable Trump's generals are, he can't expect them to advise him on the political and policy implications of his military decisions.
+Others flag that no matter how capable Trump's generals are, he can't expect them to advise him on the political and policy implications of military decisions.

-Derek Chollet, a former defense official in the Obama administration, noted that military decisions have costs, and that civilian leadership has the responsibility of assessing them.
-That means maintaining a broader view that takes in more than just the military aspects of a campaign, an assessment that is crucial to broader US national interests.
+Derek Chollet, a former defense official in the Obama administration, noted that military decisions have costs, and that civilian leadership has the responsibility for assessing them.
+That means maintaining a broader view that takes in more than just the military aspects of a campaign, an assessment that is crucial to US national interests.

 "If we decide to dramatically escalate our role in Afghanistan, well, that's got to come from somewhere.
 Someone has to pay for that and we have to absorb that risk somewhere," Chollet said.